mpdf/mpdf.github.io/headers-footers/method-1.md

 $mpdf->SetHeader($arr, 'O');  // E for Even header
 {% endhighlight %}

-<div class="alert alert-info" role="alert"><strong>Note:</strong> When you are using the array form, any values that are not defined in the array use the document default values, not the defaultheader values (like the previous Simple form)&nbsp; i.e. an undefined font-size uses the document default of 10pt, not the <span class="parameter">$defaultheaderfontsize</span> of 8pt.</div>
+<div class="alert alert-info" role="alert">**Note:** When you are using the array form, any values that are not defined in the array use the document default values, not the defaultheader values (like the previous Simple form)  i.e. an undefined font-size uses the document default of 10pt, not the <span class="parameter">$defaultheaderfontsize</span> of 8pt.</div>

 Although this looks complex, you could change one value easily throughout a document: